On the behavior of stringy motives under Galois quasi-\'etale covers: Introduction

 We thank Maciej Zdanowicz for all the technical support he kindly provided to us regarding $W\sO$-rationality.
-We are also very grateful to Fabio Bernasconi who pointed out to us Kawamata's work \cite{KawamataIndex1CoversOfLogTerminalSurfaceSingularities} on index-$1$ covers of log terminal surface singularities.
+We are also very thankful to Fabio Bernasconi who pointed out to us Kawamata's work \cite{KawamataIndex1CoversOfLogTerminalSurfaceSingularities} on index-$1$ covers of log terminal surface singularities.
 The authors are grateful to Richard Crew and Anurag Singh for answering some of our questions by email.
 The authors also thank Yusuke Nakamura for sending us a copy of the paper \cite{NakamuraShibataInversionOdAdjunctionForQuotientSingularities} which was very helpful in this work.
-The authors started working on this project during the second named author's visit to the Chair of Algebraic Geometry at the EPFL and during the first named author's visit to the Tohoku University to attend the conference ``Singularities and Arithmetics,'' which was supported by JSPS KAKENHI Grant numbers 18K18710, 18H01112, and 16H06337.
-The authors are; respectively, very thankful to those Institutions for their support and hospitality.
+The authors started working on this project during the second named author's visit to the Chair of Algebraic Geometry at the EPFL and during the first named author's visit to Tohoku University to attend the conference ``Singularities and Arithmetics,'' which was supported by JSPS KAKENHI Grant numbers 18K18710, 18H01112, and 16H06337.
+The authors are, respectively, very thankful to those institutions for their support and hospitality.
+Finally, we would like to thank the anonymous referees for their thoughtful feedback, which helped us improve this article.

 \begin{convention} We fix an algebraically closed field $\kay$ of characteristic $p \geq 0$.
-Every relative notion/object is defined over $\kay$ unless otherwise explicitly stated.
+Except for \autoref{sec.Mixed_characteristic_surface case}, every relative notion/object/operation is defined over $\kay$ unless otherwise explicitly stated.
 Also, $0 \in \bN$. \end{convention}

-\section{Stringy motives}
+\section{Stringy Motives}

 For the reader's convenience, we recall how to define the stringy motive $M_{\st}(X,\Delta)$ of a KLT log pair $(X,\Delta)$ as well as its main properties.
-We follow \cite{YasudaMotivicIntegrationDeligneMumfordStack}, where the reader can find further details.
+We follow \cite{YasudaMotivicIntegrationDeligneMumfordStack}, where the reader can find full details.
+See also \cite[Chapter 6]{YasudaBook} for another reference that might be more friendly to non-specialists.